 With that in mind, I tweaked the title and came up with Finding Soul: From Silicon Valley to Africa.

 Next PickFu helped me with the cover.
 I picked two choices.

 Option B won by 2%.
 But I didn’t choose it.
 It was basically a coin flip.
 Again, the comments helped me decide what to do.
 Key observations included:

-- Voters didn’t like the strong red color on Option A.
+- The strong red color on Option A were disliked by voters.

 - Voters didn’t like the multiple faces on the left side

 - Voters did like text and layout

 - A lot more women liked the left than the right.

 So based on that we changed the color to an orange shade, reduced it to two faces, and added pictures of the African terrain.
 Check it out on Amazon.